GraphVine: A Data Structure to Optimize Dynamic Graph Processing on GPUs: Prior Work

-Martin Winter et al. \cite{aimgraph} proposed \textit{aimGraph}, that supports edge inserts and deletes while keeping the number of vertices constant.
+Martin Winter et al. \cite{aimgraph} propose \textit{aimGraph}, that supports edge inserts and deletes while keeping the number of vertices constant.
 During initialization, \textit{aimGraph} allocates the entire GPU memory in one memory allocation call, and all subsequent allocation calls made by the internal memory manager of \textit{aimGraph} allocate space for edge blocks from the initially allocated GPU memory.
 This single memory allocation saves significant time as round-trips to the CPU for \textit{cudaMalloc} calls are no longer necessary, and calls to the internal memory manager are sufficient for additional storage for the edge blocks.
 Since \textit{aimGraph} does not support vertex inserts or deletes, vertex data is considered static.
 The memory manager allocates the static data during initialization while preprocessing the input graph during initialization allocates sufficient memory for adjacency lists associated with each vertex.
 Subsequent edge inserts on future batch updates query for additional space to the memory manager if required.
 During subsequent deletes, the memory manager does not reclaim empty blocks, assuming they will get used during future insert operations to the same source vertex.
-The graphs for evaluation were taken from the 10th DIMACS Graph Implementation Challenge, and it provided tremendous improvement in update rates over \textit{cuSTINGER}, the state-of-the-art dynamic graph framework at the time.